 - Studying a Language B offered by the school

-Those whose mother tongue language is offered by NIST are strongly encouraged to take it as Language A in order to help them develop academically in their first language.
+Those whose home language is offered by NIST are strongly encouraged to take it as Language A in order to help them develop academically in their home language.
 Thai students, enrolled with a Thai passport, must study Thai as Language A in line with the Thai Ministry of Education requirements.
-Other mother tongue languages are available through private tutoring at an additional cost.
-Students whose mother tongue is not offered as a Language A option must choose from the Language B choices.
+Other home languages are available through private tutoring at an additional cost.
+Students whose home language is not offered as a Language A option must choose from the Language B choices.

 Upon entering the Diploma Programme, students select their Language B in conjunction with the relevant coordinators according to their abilities in one of three strands:

 - Ab initio: Little or no knowledge of the target language